technoweenie/technoweenie.github.com/_posts/2013/2013-11-2-key-value-logs-in-go.md

 our toes in the Go waters.
 Before I could even think about shipping it though, I had to answer these questions:

-* Can I deploy a Go app?
+* How can I deploy a Go app?
 * Will it be fast enough?
 * Will I have any visibility into it?

 The first two questions are simple enough.
 I worked with some Ops people on getting Go support in our Boxen and Puppet recipes.
-Based on the nature of the service (pushing release binaries from the API to S3), I knew that raw execution speed wasn't going to be a factor.
+Considering how much time this app would spend in network requests, I knew that raw execution speed wasn't going to be a factor.
 To help answer question 3, I wrote [grohl][g], a combination logging, error reporting, and metrics library.

     import "github.com/technoweenie/grohl"

-A few months ago, we started using [scrolls][s] for logging on GitHub.com.
+A few months ago, we started using the [scrolls][s] Ruby gem for logging on GitHub.com.
 It's a simple logger that writes out key/value logs:

     app=myapp deploy=production fn=trap signal=TERM at=exit status=0